synedra/runzoho/README-doc.md

 You can see all the connectors in the response to this endpoint.
 We'll be using the 'zohoCRM' connector for the todo list.

-For production, you will want to create this workflow dynamically, but for this example we will create the user and credential using the CLI, then plug them into the code.
+For production, you will want to create the user and credential dynamically, but for this example we will create them using the CLI, then plug them into the code.
+Don't do this in production.
+Please.

 ## Create a user

-### 1. Create the user
 Run the following command to create a new user.
 ``` bash
 https https://production.runalloy.com/users \